janell-anderson/Formula-Team-App/README.md

 ## Summary

 This app is based off of Forumla One.
+You will be able to view the teams and driver in the current 2018 season.

 ## User Experience